 The next morning, I sat alone in prayer.

 I didn’t know to whom I prayed.
-I was in the still-empty chapel, kneeling in front of the ornate, high-backed pew.
+I was in the still-empty chapel, kneeling in front of an ornate, high-backed pew.
 My eyes were focused on the massive symbol of Order, which dominated the wall before the altar, but Order was not the god I needed.
-Temperance seemed more appropriate, but still was not right.
+Reverence seemed more appropriate, but still was not right.
 Chastity was precisely the god I did not need.

 I needed a human god- one who could see into my heart and see where it was malformed.

 “Why can’t I let myself love him?”
 I prayed.

 I closed my eyes and, as I could think of no god to petition, sought the answer myself.